Welcome to the CodeCombat Community!

 Why should I contribute?

-2. You'll be front and center in helping shape the voice and tone of the relaunched CodeCombat blog!
+2. You'll be front and center in helping shape the voice and tone of the CodeCombat blog and maybe some of CodeCombat's future inciatives!

 3. Every post will include a bio with links to your sites including (personal blog, website, social media, school sites, etc.).